Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 3. We conducted our audit in accordance with the Standards on Auditing specified under Section

-143(10) ofthe Act.
-Our responsibilities under those standards are further described in the Auditor’s
+143(10) of the Act.
+Our responsibilities under those standards are further described in the

-Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent
+Auditor’s Responsibilities for the Audit of the Financial Statements section of our report.
+We

-of the Company in accordance with the Code of Ethics issued by the Institute of Chartered
+are independent of the Company in accordance with the Code of Ethics issued by the Institute

-Accountants of India (‘ICAI’) together with the ethical requirements that are relevant to our
+of Chartered Accountants of India (‘ICAI’) together with the ethical requirements that are

-audit of the financial statements under the provisions of the Act and the rules thereunder, and we
+relevant to our audit of the financial statements under the provisions of the Act and the rules

-Code of Ethics.
-We believe that the audit evidence we have obtained is sufficient and appropriate
+requirements and the Code of Ethics.
+We believe that the audit evidence we have obtained is

 Key Audit Matters

-in our audit of the financial statements of the current period.
-These matters were addressed in the
+significance in our audit of the financial statements of the current period.
+These matters were

-context of our audit of the financial statements as a whole, and in forming our opinion thereon,
+addressed in the context of our audit of the financial statements as a whole and in forming our

 5. We have determined there are no key audit matters to be communicated in our report.